munafmd9849/skillport/README.md

 - Manage user accounts and permissions

 ### Browser Extension Support
-- Automatic submission detection on LeetCode & GeeksforGeeks
+- Automatic submission detection on LeetCode, GeeksforGeeks, and Codeforces
-- Sync submissions to the backend
+- Sync submissions to the backend using a consistent data format
 - Real-time progress tracking
+- Console logging of submission data in clean JSON format

 ## 🏗️ Project Structure